|

 orbit above Barbados and descended below stasis to shorten the distance

-for the Atgravs to travel.
+for her Atgravs to travel.

 72. Kennedy III was an island surrounded by